 Away from racing and Betfred becomes more of a solid choice for the everyday punter who isn’t impressed by modern technology and doesn’t want to bet on anything too complicated.
 If you want a place to bet on normal betting lines on popular sports with solid odds then you will be fine.

-Betfred are maybe not so good if you are looking for a modern themed operator, but then again, their mobile app could be a sign of things to come, and even if it takes a while the more tech savvy punter might still find it hard to ignore The Bonus King due to the many offers on display.
+Betfred are maybe not so good if you are looking for an ultra modern themed operator but they are definitely not stuck in the past, and with the hoarde of promotions they run even the more tech savvy punter might still find it hard to ignore The Bonus King.

 - Name: Betfred